-Nursing is one of the most rewarding career paths, but the road to becoming a nurse is full of tuition bills and the stress of acquiring tens of thousands of dollars in debt.
+Nursing is one of the most rewarding career paths, but the road to becoming a nurse is full of tuition bills.
+Not to mention the stress of acquiring tens of thousands of dollars in debt.
 However, there are plenty of avenues you can take to help lessen this financial burden.
-Check out these tips and learn how to pay for nursing school through financial aid, loan forgiveness, and reimbursement programs.
+Check out these tips to learn how to pay for nursing school through financial aid, loan forgiveness, and reimbursement programs.

 How to Pay for Nursing School with Financial Aid

 If you’re trying to figure out how to pay for nursing school, applying for financial aid is a good place to start.